 In this subsection, I show that districts that were producing in 1994 are the ones expanding their production in the 2000s.
-In addition, I discuss the exclusion, relevance, and common trends assumptions.
+In addition, I discuss the exclusion and relevance assumptions.
 I show that the instrument is not weak and that the shock did not impact other outcomes such as revenue, taxes, and transfers.
-Finally, I present a series of robustness checks that address the potential endogeneity of coca production and differential trends across districts.
+Finally, I present a series of robustness checks that address the potential endogeneity of coca production and differential characteristics across districts.

-In the above specification, I assume that only districts that produced coca in 1994 were suitable for coca and responded to the shock.
+In the above specification, I assume that only districts that produced coca in 1994 were suitable for coca and responded to the changes in coca prices.
 One concern is that non-producing districts could have started producing coca after 1994 in response to booming prices during the 2000s.
-Moreover, I observe that all of the satellite images of coca crops are located in the districts that historically produced coca in 1994.
+However, I observe that all of the satellite images of coca crops are located in the districts that historically produced coca in 1994.
 I find that only 10% of the growth in coca production is due to the expansion of coca in previously non-producing districts.
 More formally, I estimate the increase in hectares allotted to coca production from 2002 to 2012 based on an indicator for growing status in 1994.
 Results show a strong correlation between coca intensity in the 2000s and 1994 growing status.
-Cultivation grew by about 300 more hectares in the growing districts than elsewhere (see Table 1).
+Cultivation grew by about 300 more hectares in the growing districts than elsewhere (see Table A1).
 None of the intercepts are significant (suggesting no significant growth in the districts with no initial coca).

-The results are in line with the intuition that areas with higher production in 1994 are suitable for coca and respond more to the shock from Colombia.29
+The results are in line with the intuition that areas with higher production in 1994 are suitable for coca and respond more to changes in coca prices induced by Colombian shocks.